-The main aim of RMPs will be to attain the objectives underlying sustainability and to compile functional, workable sustainable access and utilisation plans for water resources.

-Without approved management plans relating to water resources utilized for recreational purposes, it is difficult for informed decisions to be made necessitating a precautionary approach to access, utilisation and development proposals.
+The main aim of RMPs is to attain the objectives underlying sustainability and to compile functional, workable sustainable access and utilization plans for water resources.
+Without approved management plans related to the utilization of the water resource in place, it makes it difficult for informed decisions to be made, necessitating a precautionary approach to access, utilization and development of the water resource.

 One of the components of the RMP process is to implement an Institutional Plan for effective management of GWWs.
-The focus on the Institutional Plan is accompanied by a Zoning Plan which is influenced by current and potential recreational uses.
-The RMP also outlines the Strategic Plan for all the identified objectives for the dam In addition a Financial Plan is incorporated into the Business Plan (BP) and provides guidance on funding requirements and funding options to implement the potential recreational activities at the dam.
+The focus on the Institutional Plan is accompanied by a Zoning Plan which is influenced by current and potential recreational uses The RMP also outlines the Strategic Plan for all the identified objectives for the dam.
+In addition, a Financial Plan is incorporated into the Business Plan (BP) and provides guidance on funding requirements and funding options to implement the potential recreational activities at the dam.